paridigm/duck-game-template/README.md

 ## Get Started

+Click index.html and open it in your browser.

-Do a "Find in project" (CTRL + SHIFT + F) for the phrase "HERE" to start!
+Then, do a "Find in project" (CTRL + SHIFT + F) for the phrase "HERE" to start!